Atmo26/crisisheroine/Custom Rules.md

 * Requeriments: Attacked by any Tentacle type enemy or trap
 * Battle Use: 0 HP

-They say "the best way to end
+They say "the best way to end a tentacle party is by hanging the prizes", and you are the prize.
+The pain isn't enough to kill you but the humiliation is way worse.

 \
 **Demonic Long Tongue**